supabase/wrappers/docs/catalog/auth0.md

 ### Connecting to Auth0

-We need to provide Postgres with the credentials to connect to Airtable, and any additional options.
+We need to provide Postgres with the credentials to connect to Auth0, and any additional options.
 We can do this using the `create server` command:

 === "With Vault"